-Do not dispose of documents too hastily: documents that you will no longer use in a later phase may be of importance in an inspection.
+Date documents and name the drafter.
+Combine these per project in a (digital) folder, with short, clear and summary reports.
+It is important that you archive the documentation chronologically for each project and that the documents clearly show your technical input in each project.
+Do not dispose of documents too hastily: documents that you will no longer use in a later phase may be of importance in an inspection because it provides insight into the work for which R&D hours have been written.
 The R&D administrative records must be updated by no later than two months after the end of each quarter.